hasaniqbal777/coling-2025/README.md

-# ACL 2024 official website
+# COLING 2025 official website

-This is the code for the official website for the 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024), based on the code for [NAACL-HLT 2021](https://github.com/naacl-org/naacl-2021-website/), the following is the configuration details.
+This is the code for the official website for the International Conference on Computational Linguistics (COLING) 2025, based on based on the code for [ACL 2024](https://github.com/acl-org/acl-2024/), the following is the configuration details.

 It's currently using the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/).